AlphaZetta/smileycreations15.github.io/account/index.md

 <button onclick="authorize()">Authorize</button>
 <p id="load"></p>
 <h2>Revoke all sessions</h2>
-Revoking your session will log you out from all devices.
+Revoking your session will log you out from all devices.<br>
 <button onclick="revoke()" id="revoke">Revoke all sessions</button>